Tuesday, 27 September 2011

 ‘The toast of Little Hodcombe…’

-The Bad Stuff: Polly James, the other half of the Liver Birds is as unconvincing and melodramatic in this as Nerys Hughes was persuasive and gentle in Kinda.
+The Bad Stuff: You have to question why Eric Pringle was allowed to bring in two substitution companions for the fifth Doctor (Jane and Will) when the two he has are given absolutely nothing to do.
+Is it an indictment of how badly they have turned out that they need replacing?
+Polly James, the other half of the Liver Birds is as unconvincing and melodramatic in this as Nerys Hughes was persuasive and gentle in Kinda.
 There isn’t one convincing piece of dialogue in the first TARDIS scene, either in the script or the delivery.
-Willow bugs me more than many villainous characters because he is such a crawling mincing ham who was willing to attack people, burn Tegan and generally behave abusively and yet at the story’s conclusion they are all shaking hands with him saying ‘No recriminations?’
+Willow bugs me more than many villainous characters because he is such a crawling mincing old ham and was willing to attack people, burn Tegan and generally behave in an unacceptably violent way and yet at the story’s conclusion they are all shaking hands with him saying ‘No recriminations?’
 Get off!
-He should be arrested for his actions, its typical of this story’s not thinking things through.
-The cliffhanger features the longest ever ‘Doccctooooooooooorrrrrrrrrr!’ ever, give is a rest Polly!
+He should be arrested for his actions and punished and it is typical of this story not having enough time to deal with things adequately.
+The cliffhanger features the longest ever ‘Doccctooooooooooorrrrrrrrrr!’ on record.
 What’s annoying is how you can see how a lot of these scenes could be worked into a longer, more comprehensive and atmospheric story with some real tension and atmosphere.
 Its almost as though somebody has edited all the exposition scenes together without any of the mood or scene setting.
-Psychic projections replace plot development and are full of empty tension.
-One character states that the events here will change the future of mankind but there is no context and no substance for such a grand statement.
-Frankly it would be more than a little embarrassing if this led to the end of the world.
-The Malus projections in all their guises are static and unthreatening.
-Its weird but there is hardly a single scene that doesn’t feel truncated in some way; hardly any of the scenes flow naturally.
+The psychic projections sequences have replaced plot development and are full of empty tension.
+One character states that the events here will change the future of mankind but there is no context and no substance for such a grandiloquent statement.
+Frankly it would be more than a little embarrassing if this pageant led to the end of the world.
+The Malus projections in all their guises are static and nonthreatening.
+There is hardly a single scene that doesn’t feel truncated in some way and they fail to flow naturally into one another.
 Why does the Doctor take so many people into the TARDIS at once?
 And why do none of them have any kind of reaction?
-Gah – no logic, no character, no drama!
-What exactly do we know about Sir George, Willow, Jane, Woolsey or Verney at the story’s climax besides their occupation and function to the plot?
+Time was when it genuine changed how people viewed the world, now it's a quite 'Strike me Pink!' and on with the plot.
+What exactly do we know about Sir George, Willow, Jane, Woolsey or Verney at the story’s climax besides their occupation and their function to the plot?
+These aren't characters, their ciphers.
 The cast is so huge that many scenes feature people standing about with no dialogue.
-The casual explanation that the Malus was a precursor to an invasion is agonisingly lazy.
-The church explosion is very nice but when did we start preferring tasty special effects over a decent plot?
+The casual explanation that the Malus was a precursor to an invasion is a shocking revelation in all the wrong ways, condemning this story as an unimportant prelude to the drama that is to come.

-Result: The Awakening features a rushed plot that desperately needs another half an hour to sort out a lot of its problems.
-It would allow the plot to breathe, to bleed some atmosphere from the concepts and leave some time for some convincing character development (or simply some characterisation at all).
+Result: The Awakening features a rushed plot that desperately needs another half an hour or two to sort out a lot of its problems.
+It would allow the plot to breathe, to set up the story rather than dumping us in the middle of it and leave some time for convincing character development (or simply some characterisation at all).
 The story pretty much sells itself on its location and the menace of its ideas but there is no substance or texture to the story to hold everything together.
-It’s basically a lot of running about, a few idle threats and a dozen psychic projections before everybody piles onto the TARDIS and the story is wrapped up in a bow of technobabble and screaming.
+It’s a lot of running about, a few idle threats and a dozen psychic projections before everybody piles onto the TARDIS and the story is wrapped up in a bow of technobabble and screaming.
 This is probably the most frustrating Doctor Who story ever because I can see precisely how this could be worked into a truly phenomenal four parter.
-Some call it economic and pacy, I call it ultimately pointless: 4/10
+Some call it economic and pacy, I call it an empty exercise in time wasting: 4/10

 Frontios written by Christopher H. Bidmead and directed by Ron Jones